jthickstun/anticipation/README.md

 **Compute**.
 Preprocessing scripts are designed to run with multiprocessing parallelism: you can configure the number of workers using `PREPROC_WORKERS` in `src/settings/constants.py`.

 **Memory**.
 The most memory intensive operation is the final shuffle operation, which requires the entire final training dataset to be loaded into memory.
 Alternative memory-efficient solutions do exist for shuffling (or approximately shuffling) the lines of a file, which you may wish to explore if memory is a constraint.
-Empirically, we have observed that approximate shuffling using a *local* shuffle of the training data is insufficient to achieve good model performance and should be avoided.
+Warning: we have observed that approximate shuffling using a *local* shuffle of the training data is not sufficient to achieve good model performance and should be avoided.

 **Disk**.
 The base preprocessed LakhMidi dataset--prepared for autoregressive modeling without anticipation--is about 10Gb.
 The size of the dataset when prepared for anticipatory autoregressive modeling is a multiple of the base dataset size, controlled by AUGMENT\_FACTOR in `src/settings/constants.py`.
 See the [Cleanup](###cleanup) for cleaning up temporary files on disk after preprocessing.